Beaches in Algarve

 Some people might think that I’m crazy or disagree with me because I put the beach elected by Condé Nast Traveller in 2013 as the most beautiful beach in the world, as the last one of my list.

-In fact Dona Ana beach is outstanding and for sure is one of the finest beaches in Algarve, but its beauty is appreciated best from the sand, which is different from Praia do Camilo and Praia da Marinha.
+In fact Dona Ana beach is outstanding and for sure is one of the best beaches in Algarve, but its beauty is appreciated best from the sand, which is different from Praia do Camilo and Praia da Marinha.

 Located in Lagos, the access to this beach is made using the stairway, and there is a parking lot, beach amenities and a kiosk.